Barbadian dollar

 The Barbadian dollar (sign: $; code: BBD) is the official currency in Barbados.
 It is often abbreviated to international unofficial abbreviations in Barbados such as: B$, BD$ or the International vehicle registration code BDS$ is also commonly used, (Note: The alphabetic code is based on another ISO standard, ISO 3166, which lists the codes for country names.
 The first two letters of the ISO 4217 three-letter code are the same as the code for the country name, and, where possible, the third letter corresponds to the first letter of the currency name.
 For example: The US dollar is represented as USD – the US coming from the ISO 3166 country code and the D for dollar.
 The Swiss franc is represented by CHF – the CH being the code for Switzerland in the ISO 3166 code and F for franc.)
 (Note: The Government of Barbados and the Central Bank often use the International vehicle registration code "BDS" instead of the ISO 4217 code "BBD".
 For example, the Central Bank uses the code "BDS$" for listing past exchange rates on its website.) a currency code that is otherwise reserved for Bangladesh (ISO 3166-1 country code BD) outside Barbados.
 As such the present Barbados dollar has the official ISO 4217 code of BB which matches the [dot] .bb Cc-TLD domain names classification for Barbados under ISO 3166, plus D for dollar in the foreign exchange market.
-The Barbadian dollar is considered a currency which can be divided into 100 cents, though the 1 cent coin is in the process of being phased out.
+The Barbadian dollar can be divided into 100 cents, though the 1 cent coin is in the process of being phased out.